Sisters Who Make Waves season 1: Episode 12

 The episode only showed the number of total votes two teams get, and all sisters won't know who gets more votes until Formation Night.

 Episode 13: Championship Group Formation Night

-After four months of exciting performances, the time has come to reveal the sisters who will debut as a 7–member group.
+After four months of exciting performances, this episode shall reveal the sisters who will debut as a 7–member group.
 The selection of the 7 sisters is done through several rounds of voting based on multiple performances throughout the show as well as individual popularity.

 Through each of the four rounds, 1, 2, 2, and 2 debuting spots will be given (respectively).
 Each team earns either 1 or 2 spots each round by getting more votes in the round.